DECUS: Activities

 The RSX SIG tapes continued until 1992, when material was drying up.
 Some RSX material was put on VMS SIG tapes after that, and around 1987 the Languages and Tools SIG tapes were merged in.
 The distributions continued to be released twice a year until 2005, and were released yearly in 2006 and 2007 when the tapecopy coordinator who had been making masters since the mid 1980s, Glenn Everhart, retired from the role.
 By that time, network distribution had become good enough that media copy was no longer necessary in most places.

 The SIG tapes contained a large variety of material which has been useful as examples of prior art in patent disputes.
 They always favored distribution of full sources (and occasionally did omitted binary-only submissions), making them match what patent examiners understand as "publication".
 DECUS media have always been available to anyone in the public, just more awkward for some to obtain than for others.

 The DECUS U.S. Chapter conducted technical conferences at various locations, and ran other operations like Local User Groups (LUGs) and Special Interest Groups.
 Chapters in other nations did likewise.
 DECUS also promoted the open exchange of user-developed software, largely via magnetic media.

 DECUS played a critical role in the development of computer games in North America in the 1970s.
 The pioneering titles Adventure by Will Crowther; Baseball, Dungeon and Star Trek by Don Daglow, and Hunt the Wumpus by Gregory Yob provided a foundation for the games industry.
 One of the first real-time interactive multi-user games, MTrek (MultiTrek), was also distributed on DECUS tapes.
 Major commercial game titles including Zork and Empire were first popularized by DECUS.

 In the 1990s, DECUS played a significant role in integration of isolated post-Soviet scientific, technology, and business communities into the worldwide community.

-In 1998, Compaq acquired Digital, and DECUS became a Compaq user group.
+In May 1998, Compaq acquired Digital, and DECUS became a Compaq user group.
+The technical conference continued, with Compaq announcing the Galaxy Software Architecture for OpenVMS at the October 1998 conference, and new hardware and software at the 1999 conference.

+In 1999, Compaq urged DECUS to merge with the International Tandem Users' Group for users of Tandem Computer Systems, which was also owned by Compaq.
+A board member leaked information about the confidential merger discussions to the membership and was censured by the Board.
 In 2000, the DECUS U.S. Chapter incorporated as the independent user group Encompass.